Hard Labour (Play for Today)

 "Hard Labour" is the 20th episode of third season of the British BBC anthology TV series Play for Today.
 The episode was a television play that was originally broadcast on 12 March 1973.
 "Hard Labour" was written and directed by Mike Leigh, produced by Tony Garnett, and starred Liz Smith in her first major role.

 The episode is the most clearly drawn in all Leigh's work from the background in Higher and Lower Broughton where he grew up.
 "Though elements of autobiography are buried in all Leigh's films and plays, only Hard Labour is set in Salford, – the scenes in the Stones' house were shot in a house just two doors along from where the Leighs had lived in Cavendish Road."

+In this, Mike Leigh's first television drama, Mrs Thornley quietly endures a life of unceasing domestic work: as a char for Mrs Stone and at home for her demanding husband, Jim.
+Throughout, Mrs Thornley is inarticulate and passive.
+Her characterisation attracted complaints from left-wing and feminist critics suggesting that, when he derived the character from his middle-class mother's cleaning lady, Leigh could not imagine a fulfilling life beyond such work.
+However, although she does not articulate her feelings, Leigh uses cutaway shots of her to comment on others' attitudes.
+Furthermore, her apparent passivity serves several dramatic purposes.